TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 - For each legislator, we want to find the representative's name.
 - Add the name to a new collection of names.

-To do this, we can use the [map](https://docs.ruby-lang.org/en/3.2/Array.html#method-i-map) function built into ruby.
+To do this, we can use the built-in [`Array#map` method](https://docs.ruby-lang.org/en/3.2/Array.html#method-i-map).
 It works just like `.each` but returns a new array of the data we want to include.

 ```ruby
 legislator_names = legislators.map do |legislator|